 What are Data Bars in Excel?

-Data bars in excel belong to the conditional formatting functions that allow us to insert a bar chart, but the main thing that makes data bars different from bar chart is this, that the data bars are inserted inside the cells instead of a different location.
-The bar charts are inserted in a new location and they are an object to the excel but data bars resides in the cell and are not object to the excel.
+Data bars in excel belong to the conditional formatting functionsConditional Formatting FunctionsConditional formatting is a technique in Excel that allows us to format cells in a worksheet based on certain conditions.
+It can be found in the styles section of the Home tab. that allow us to insert a bar chart, but the main thing that makes data bars different from bar charts is that the data bars are inserted inside the cells instead of a different location.
+The bar charts are inserted in a new location, and they are an object to the excel, but data bars reside in the cell and are not object to the excel.

 How to Add Data Bars in Excel?